Toys "R" Us: Relaunch

 On August 7, 2022, Toys "R" Us opened new locations in nine states: California, Georgia, New Jersey, Illinois, Nevada, Louisiana, New York, Maryland, and Missouri.
 These stores are located inside Macy's stores and range from 1,000 to 10,000 sqft.
 The company opened a store in every Macy's location in the United States by October 15, 2022, just in time for the holiday season.

 A second flagship store was opened inside the Mall of America in Bloomington, Minnesota in November 2023.

 On September 29, 2023, WHP announced their intention to open 24 new physical stores in the United States.
 These stores would be stand-alone locations and would begin to open in 2024.
 WHP also announced smaller stores that would be located in airports and cruise ships.
 The first of these smaller stores opened in November 2023, and is located in Dallas Fort Worth International Airport.

 Two additional flagship stores were opened during the 2024 holiday season, one at Harlem Irving Plaza in Norridge, Illinois, and a second at Tanger Outlets in San Marcos, Texas.

 On June 5, 2025, only 6 years to the day of the partnership, the new ASX-listed Australian arm went back into voluntary administration after years of losses.
 The former subsidiary was previously liquidated by administrators in 2018 and was taken up by Hobby Warehouse as an online store from 2019.
 On July 31, 2025, the company was taken over by Directed Electronics Australia in a deed of company arrangement and removed from the ASX.

 On September 16, 2025, the company announced plans to open ten new flagship stores and 20 seasonal holiday shops by the end of 2025.
 The first flagship would open at Chicago Premium Outlets in Aurora, Illinois on September 20, 2025.
 The locations of all twenty seasonal holiday shops and eight of the ten flagship stores were revealed on October 16, 2025.
 The second new flagship store was opened in Camarillo Premium Outlets in Camarillo, California on October 25, 2025, with the third following a week later at Jordan Creek Town Center in West Des Moines, Iowa on November 1.

-Additional flagship stores are expected to open in Arundel Mills in Hanover, Maryland, Westroads Mall in Omaha, Nebraska, Denver Premium Outlets in Thornton, Colorado, Tanger Outlets Deer Park in Deer Park, New York, and Towne East Square in Witchita, Kansas by the end of 2025.
+Additional flagship stores have opened in Arundel Mills in Hanover, Maryland, Westroads Mall in Omaha, Nebraska, Denver Premium Outlets in Thornton, Colorado, Tanger Outlets Deer Park in Deer Park, New York, and Towne East Square in Witchita, Kansas by the end of 2025.